ToshioCP/Gtk4-tutorial/gfm/sec4.md

 <
 ~~~

-The change is:
+The changes are:

-- The function `g_print` in `lb2.c` was deleted and two lines above are inserted instead.
+- The function `g_print` in `lb2.c` was deleted and the two lines above are inserted instead.
 - The label of `btn` is changed from "Click me" to "Quit".
 - The fourth argument of `g_signal_connect` is changed from `NULL` to `win`.

-Most important is the fourth argument of `g_signal_connect`.
+The most important change is the fourth argument of `g_signal_connect`.
-It is described as "data to pass to handler" in the definition of `g_signal_connect` in [GObject API Reference](https://docs.gtk.org/gobject/func.signal_connect.html).
+This argument is described as "data to pass to handler" in the definition of `g_signal_connect` in [GObject API Reference](https://docs.gtk.org/gobject/func.signal_connect.html).
 Therefore, `win` which is a pointer to GtkApplicationWindow is passed to the handler as a second parameter `user_data`.
-Then, the handler cast it to a pointer to GtkWindow and call `gtk_window_destroy` to destroy the top-level window.
+The handler then casts it to a pointer to GtkWindow and calls `gtk_window_destroy` to destroy the top-level window.
-Then, the application quits.
+The application then quits.

 ### GtkBox